 For Kevin Love, returning to Cleveland had the possibility of being a no-win situation on both ends.
 Being transformed into Trevor Ariza would solve an issue in the short term for Kevin Love but over the long haul, how exactly would Love handle his role as company man?
 In Cleveland, he’s been Bosh-ed.
 Until Kyrie left.
 Then Love was asked to play center which is not what he can do.
 Appropriately, the Cavs are being humiliated at the rim.

 If Love wanted to be bold- and there was no suggestion in his past behavior that he thinks outside the box- he would have signed a three year deal with the Cavs.
 Three years was enough time to give the Cleveland experiment a chance to reach its full potential.
 He would only be 29 years old.
 He would be a free agent in July of 2018.

+Financial selflessness is rare in NBA players and in front office men too.
 Nevertheless, Kevin Love earned his payday the hard way, while gritting his teeth.
 He had to suffer through David Blatt’s benchings of him.
-The in-over-his-head-oppressed-by-Lebron-James first year coach usage of Love as a three point shooter ruined what Love does best.
+The in over his head (oppressed by Lebron James) first year coach’s usage of Love as a three point shooter ruined what Love does best.
 Love is a double-double player.
-His second year, his third year, his fourth year, his fifth year, his sixth year, Love dropped, at the bare minimum, 14 points and 11 rebounds.
-Only his rookie year and this year did he not have double digit rebounding numbers.
-Lay the atrocity of this year at the feet of David Blatt.
+His second NBA year, his third NBA year, his fourth NBA year, his fifth NBA year, his sixth NBA year, Love dropped, at the bare minimum, 14 points and 11 rebounds.
+Only his rookie year and his 2014-15 free agent year did he not have double digit rebounding numbers.
+Lay the atrocity of that year at the feet of David Blatt.